fniessink/toisto/docs/software.md

 }
 ```

 The answer concepts in the previous example have the key `answer-only` set to `true`.
 This tells Toisto not to generate quizzes for these two concepts.
-Given how Finnish and English deal with answering yes/no questions differently, it doesn't make sense to ask users to, for example. translate "Yes, I do" into "Pidän".
+Given how Finnish and English deal with answering yes/no questions differently, it doesn't make sense to ask users to, for example, translate "Yes, I do" into "Pidän".

 ### Concept levels